Hammie217/Quartz/content/index.md

 In my newest site I'm trying out a new approach, trying to make a "Second Brain" style website where I can share my knowledge to anyone willing to listen.
 For now a central part of what I will be talking about is Pharmaceutical[[Secondary Manufacturing]] but I'm keen to expand the site into everything I deem important.

-this is a main change, here
+this is a main change, here is also a change